Maryam

 Notable People Named Maryam

-Maryam Mirzakhani was an Iranian mathematician and the first woman to win the prestigious Fields Medal for her groundbreaking work in mathematics.
+Maryam Mirzakhani was the first woman and Iranian to win the Fields Medal for her influential work in mathematics, particularly in geometry and dynamics.

-Maryam Yusuf Jamal is an Ethiopian-born Bahraini middle-distance runner, the first Bahraini athlete to win an Olympic gold medal in the 1,500m women's race at the 2012 Summer Olympics in London and a two-time world champion in the 1,500m.
+Maryam Yusuf Jamal made history as the first Bahraini to win an Olympic gold medal in the 1,500m at the 2012 London Games.

-Maryam d'Abo is a British actress famous for her role as Bond girl Kara Milovy in the 1987 James Bond film The Living Daylights.
+Maryam d'Abo is a British actress best known for her role as Kara Milovy in the 1987 James Bond film The Living Daylights.

-Maryam al-Khawaja - Maryam Abdulhadi Al-Khawaja is a prominent Bahraini human rights activist and consultant, known for her work with various NGOs and her role as the Special Advisor on Advocacy with the Gulf Center for Human Rights.
+Maryam al-Khawaja - Maryam Abdulhadi Al-Khawaja is a Bahraini-Danish human rights activist who currently serves as Special Advisor on Advocacy with the Gulf Center for Human Rights.

-Maryam Matar - Maryam Mohamed Fatma Matar is an Emirati geneticist, medical researcher, and radio host, known for being the first woman to serve as director-general in the government of Dubai and for founding the UAE Genetic Diseases Association.
+Maryam Matar - Maryam Mohamed Fatma Matar is an Emirati geneticist and the first woman director-general in Dubai, known for founding the UAE Genetic Diseases Association.

-Maryam Shafipour is an Iranian human rights activist who was sentenced to seven years in prison for her political activities but was released in July 2015 after international condemnation.
+Iranian human rights activist Maryam Shafipour was sentenced to seven years in prison in 2014 but released in 2015 following condemnation from human rights organizations.

-Maryam Bayramalibeyova - Maryam Teymur qizi Bayramalibeyova was a prominent Azerbaijani social activist and feminist.
+Maryam Bayramalibeyova - Maryam Teymur qizi Bayramalibeyova was an Azerbaijani educator and feminist who dedicated her life to social activism.

-Maryam Modjaz is a German-American astrophysicist known for her research on the death of massive stars and her role as a professor and Director of Equity and Inclusion at New York University.
+Maryam Modjaz is a German-American astrophysicist and professor at NYU, where she researches the death of massive stars and serves as Director of Equity and Inclusion.

-Maryam Pougetoux is a French activist and student union leader, currently serving as the Vice-President of Unef, the National Union of Students of France.
+Maryam Pougetoux is a French activist and student union leader serving as Vice-President of Unef, raised in the Paris suburbs by parents who converted to Islam from Correze.

 Diana Michelle Redwood